Keeping Americans Safe in Aviation

 - Politicization of Safety: Attributing aviation safety concerns to DEI initiatives without factual basis risks politicizing safety matters and diverting attention from other potential contributing factors in aviation accidents.

-- Operational Risks: Significant personnel changes and policy reversals within the FAA could disrupt operations, potentially leading to a loss of institutional knowledge and expertise, which could ultimately pose risks to aviation safety.
+- Operational Risks: Rapid personnel changes and policy reversals could disrupt FAA operations, potentially causing a loss of institutional knowledge and expertise.